codepath-android-ccny/shoppit/README.md

 _ShoppIt_ is an Android app that allows people to buy groceries online

-## User Stories
+## Required Stories for Sprint 1 - Unit 10

 The following functionalities are completed:

-- [x] Created Parse backend from the Schema Models
-- [x] Retrieved data from the Parse DB
-- [x] Create the basic UI/UX for the app
+- [x] Design the layout of the homepage
+- [x] Create a bottom navigation view with icons navigating to other screens
-- [x] Added app toolbar and bottom navigation menus
+- [x] Design the header with the app name and the shopping cart icon
+- [x] User can browse the items by category when clicking on the category nav menu
+- [x] User can see all the items that he/she can buy by clicking on the shop nav menu

 ## Video Walk-through